An advisor desktop plays an integral role in wealth management. Is your's setting you up for success or failure?

 Just as the concept of a desk has evolved over the years, so has the reality of an advisor desktop.
 What began as a basic database with static customer information became multiple applications on the computer, each with unique and important information.
 To gain a clear picture of the customer for sales and service, advisors had to toggle between multiple, fragmented applications and collate information in spreadsheets.
 The integrated desktop ushered in a new era of efficiency and understanding by creating a single application that presents all the data from all the sources and systems advisors use.
 Now, says Celent, the advisor desktop has changed again, providing a device-agnostic “hub for all advisor-related activity, overseeing the transmission of information from customer touchpoint into the workflow and back.”
 (William Trout, The Next Generation Desktop: Reigniting Advice Delivery, Celent, June 8, 2017.)
 Celent calls this the ‘Next Generation Desktop’.

 At NexJ, we call it the Integrated Advisor Desktop but, whatever the name, an advisor desktop plays an integral role in wealth management.
-It helps firms attract and retain top talent, dramatically improve advisor productivity (learn how we helped one firm gain 2 hours per advisor per week), and increase assets under management through efficient, personalized service.
+It helps firms attract and retain top talent, dramatically improve advisor productivity, and increase assets under management through efficient, personalized service.

 Celent notes that large firms, in particular, are juggling multiple competitive, operational, and technical challenges that make the selection of an integrated desktop solution simultaneously important and difficult.
 Wealth management firms are looking to improve client acquisition and retention rates, enable better process management, and manage regulatory / reputational risk.
 “They must coordinate the activities of operationally and geographically distinct businesses and are particularly exposed to the effects of fee compression, given their fixed cost base.
 From a technology perspective, their challenge is to adapt internal systems developed iteratively and through acquisition to the new marketplace of digital tools” (Ibid.)